LeoCal4/gos-api_gateway/README.md

 If you want to run the application with development environment you can run the `run.sh` script.

+#### Python dotenv

+Each time you start a new terminal session, you have to set up all environment variables that projects requires.
+When variable number increases the procedures to run project become uncomfortable.

+To solve this problem we have introduced the python-dotenv dependency, but only for development purposes.
+You can create a file called `.env` that will be interpreted each time that you run the python project.
+Inside `.env` file you can store all variables that project requires.
+The `.env` file **MUST NOT** be added to repository and must kept local.
+You can find an example with `.env-example` file.

+### Dependencies splitting

+Each environment requires its dependency.
+For example `production` env does not require the testing frameworks.
+Also to keep the docker image clean and thin we have to split the requirements in 2 files.

+- `requirements.txt` is the base file.
+- `requirements.dev.txt` extends base file and it contains all development requirements, for example pytest.
+- `requirements.prod.txt` extends base file and it contains the production requirements, for example gunicorn and psycopg2.

+**IMPORTANT:** the Docker image uses the only the production requirements.
 ### Run tests

 To run all the tests, execute the following command: